CSBSJU/CSCI-130/pages/Lab03.md

-' the format for each is described by two comma-separated numbers enclosed ' between {x,y} where x describes which string is being formatted (0 is ' first string, 1 is second string, etc.) and y represents the number of ' characters allocated to the string (in the following example, we’re using ' 10 characters).
-Note that a ' negative value indicates align left Dim frmtStr As String = "{0,-10}{1,10}" & vbNewLine
+' the format for each is described by two comma-separated numbers enclosed ' between {x,y} where x describes which string is being formatted (0 is ' first string, 1 is second string, etc.) and y represents the number of ' characters allocated to the string (in the following example, we're using ' 10 characters).
+Note that a negative value indicates align left Dim frmtStr As String = "{0,-10}{1,10}" & vbNewLine

 ' using frmtStr in a subroutine later in the code
-' In the first example, we’re displaying string “CSCI 130” in 10 characters ' left-justified and string "1:00pm" also in 10 characters but ' right-justified outResults.AppendText(String.Format(frmtStr, "CSCI 130", "1:00pm"))
+' In the first example, we're displaying string “CSCI 130” in 10 characters ' left-justified and string "1:00pm" also in 10 characters but ' right-justified outResults.AppendText(String.Format(frmtStr, "CSCI 130", "1:00pm"))